 One of the fastest and cheapest ways to up your curb appeal is to paint your front door.
 Want to really make an impression?
-Opt for a fresh, fabulous color—even or especially on traditional or neutral homes.
+Opt for a fresh, fabulous color, even on traditional or neutral homes.

-This bright, happy blend of pink and orange enjoyed its peak of popularity in the mid-century 1900s, but is making a strong comeback, perhaps because of its versatility.
-It pairs as nicely with neutrals, such as chocolate brown, tan, charcoal and white, as it does with less traditional home exterior colors, such as cobalt, yellow and turquoise.
+This bright, happy blend of pink and orange enjoyed its peak of popularity in the mid-century 1900s.
+Now it’s making a strong comeback, perhaps because of its versatility.
+It pairs as nicely with neutrals such as chocolate brown, tan, charcoal and white as it does with less traditional home exterior colors like cobalt, yellow and turquoise.

 And no, if you paint your front door a fun coral, you don’t have to paint your shutters to match.
 Need color inspiration?
 Try Behr’s Flamingo Dream for a bold, fresh take.

 Yellow is the color of optimism and outgoing natures — everything you’d associate with the word “sunny.”
-Because of its inherent happiness, it feels fresh, friendly and carefree—a welcome sight on cloudy days in particular.
+Because of its inherent happiness, it feels fresh, friendly and carefree.
+That’s a welcome sight on cloudy days in particular.
 A yellow front door is welcoming and truly ups your curb appeal.
 Get happy with Behr’s Hawaiian Pineapple.

-Be prepared to repaint this door every year or two, especially if it gets blasted with direct sunlight, to maintain its pow factor.
+Be prepared to repaint this door every year or two to maintain its pow factor, especially if it gets blasted with direct sunlight.

 Navy is never wrong.
-But, if you really want to make a splash, consider bolder blue hues: indigo, cobalt, turquoise or French artist Yves Klein’s signature ultramarine.
-A universally pleasing color, it’s both energizing and calming.
-And, like a good pair of jeans, it goes with everything.
+But if you really want to make a splash, consider bolder blue hues: indigo, cobalt, turquoise or French artist Yves Klein’s signature ultramarine.
+A universally pleasing color, it’s energizing and calming.
+And like a good pair of jeans, it goes with everything.
 Make your mark with Behr’s Dark Cobalt.

-Nothing rhymes with orange, and perhaps design-wise that’s traditionally been the thought, too.
-But, orange is also the chosen color of French luxury fashion house Hermés and champagne’s design darling Veuve Cliquot.
-With all of that designer love, it’s no wonder that orange can make a major impression from the curb.
+Nothing rhymes with orange, and perhaps that’s traditionally been the thought in design, too.
+But orange is also the chosen color of French luxury fashion house Hermés and champagne’s design darling Veuve Cliquot.
+With all of that designer love, it’s no wonder orange can make a major impression from the curb.
 It’s bold and beautiful!
 Behr’s Tart Orange hits the target.

 Historically, purple has been considered the color of royalty, so it’s no surprise that purple feels luxe.
-Purple, from lavender to violet to raisin, is also surprisingly versatile, playing well on Victorians and Painted Ladies to Craftsman and mid-century homes.
+Purple, from lavender to violet to raisin, is also surprisingly versatile.
+It plays well on Victorians and Painted Ladies to Craftsman and mid-century homes.
 Behr’s Deep Violet is one such pick.

 Vibrant colors need a good primer.
 Check out how to choose and use primers effectively.